Lemonly/project-boilerplate/README.md

 4. Navigate to http://your.ip.address.here:8888 in any browser or on any device to test the project
 5. Edit variable values in dev/scss/_variables.scss to make quick changes to the site styling
 6. `gulp build` from the project root will put a production version of the project in /build
+7. `gulp zip` to compress it for delivery to the client

 ###Based on these projects:
 * [HTML5 Boilerplate](https://html5boilerplate.com/)